 2008 Debbie Allen's all-black revival of Cat on a Hot Tin Roof, starring Anika Noni Rose as Maggie and James Earl Jones as Big Daddy, opens at the Broadhurst Theatre.
 The production also features Phylicia Rashad as Big Mama and Terrence Howard as Brick.

-2011 A starry Broadway revival of Jason Miller's Tony and Pulitzer Prize-winning 1972 drama That Championship Season opens on Broadway at The Bernard B. Jacobs Theatre.
-Brian Cox, Jim Gaffigan, Chris Noth, Jason Patric (whose late father wrote the play) and Kiefer Sutherland star in the Scranton, PA-set drama about a team of high school basketball players who reunite to hash out the past on the anniversary of their winning game.
+2011 A Broadway revival of Jason Miller's Tony and Pulitzer Prize-winning 1972 drama That Championship Season opens on Broadway at the Bernard B. Jacobs Theatre.
+Brian Cox, Jim Gaffigan, Chris Noth, Jason Patric (whose late father wrote the play), and Kiefer Sutherland star in the Scranton, Pennsylvania-set drama about a team of high school basketball players who reunite to hash out the past on the anniversary of their winning game.

-2014 Robert Schenkkan's political drama All The Way, starring Bryan Cranston as U.S. President Lyndon B. Johnson, opens on Broadway at the Neil Simon Theatre.
-It will go on to win Tony Awards for Best Play, and for Cranston's performance.
+2014 Robert Schenkkan's political drama All the Way, starring Bryan Cranston as U.S. President Lyndon B. Johnson, opens on Broadway at the Neil Simon Theatre.
+It wins Tony Awards for Best Play, and for Cranston's performance.

 2016 Lupita Nyong'o makes her Broadway debut in Danai Gurira's Eclipsed, about a group of women being held captive in the African nation of Liberia.
 The production was first seen Off-Broadway at The Public Theater in 2015.

 Today's Birthdays: Oscar Strauss (1870-1954).
 Ring Lardner (1885-1933).
 Lou Costello (1906-1959).
 Ella Logan (1910-1969).
 Shuler Hensley (b.
 1967).